 |Preview host||My vision is creating a place of sanctuary, healing, beauty and harmony for nature and people to thrive in, and as a contribution to the future - it's in its early stages!
 The land has a sacred, magical quality, and there are two standing stones in my fields.
 I'm growing vegetables and fruit organically, no dig, along permaculture lines, creating a forest garden, and planting trees on the land.
 I'm working co-creatively with nature's intelligences, and learning as I go. |

-I welcome people wishing to contribute to the work here, also wanting to learn and benefit from closer connection with nature and the sanctuary here.
-Work includes: gardening and land management (weeding, mulching, mowing, planting, watering, clearing brambles, scything etc); tree planting; wood chopping and stacking.
-Small building/carpentry projects for those with skills.
+Those willing to contribute to the hard work here, and also to learn and benefit from closer connection with nature and the sanctuary here are welcome.
+Work over the colder months will be: clearing scrub and brambles, digging, tree planting, wood chopping, some work in veg garden, some mowing etc. Small DIY, building/carpentry projects for those with skills.

-I have a quiet lifestyle, and enjoy being in nature, gardening, reading, and spiritual connection.
-Two cats also live here!
+I lead a quiet life, and enjoy being in nature, gardening, and reading.
+Two cats also live here.
 There is internet, but no TV.
 I try to keep our impact low here, both inside and out.